goodlyrottenapple/calculus-toolbox-2/README.md

 ![windows firewall](https://user-images.githubusercontent.com/10553895/34380814-7a5a8748-eb04-11e7-9589-667268a3a349.PNG)

 Please allow access to both.
 These pop up, because the core toolbox tool is running an http server, which talks to the GUI frontend.

+### Logo
+The calculus toolbox logo is licenced under a CC license, and was created by [Gilda Martini](https://thenounproject.com/gildamartini/collection/fauna-precolombina/?i=138974)